- What is breast reconstruction?

 New choices in breast cancer surgery and reconstruction

-Each year more than 292,000 American women face breast cancer.
+Each year more than 296,000 American women face breast cancer.
 Today, the emotional and physical results are very different from what they were in the past.
 Much more is now known about breast cancer and its treatment.
-New kinds of treatment as well as improved reconstructive surgery mean that women who have breast cancer today have better choices.
+New treatments as well as improved reconstructive surgery mean that women who have breast cancer today have better choices.

 Today, more women with breast cancer choose surgery that removes only part of the breast tissue.
 This may be called breast conservation surgery, lumpectomy, or segmental mastectomy.
 But some women have a mastectomy, which means the entire breast is removed.
 Many women who have a mastectomy choose reconstructive surgery to rebuild the shape and look of the breast.

-If you are thinking about having reconstructive surgery, it is a good idea to talk about it with your surgeon and a plastic surgeon experienced in breast reconstruction before your mastectomy.
-This lets the surgical teams plan the treatment that is best for you, even if you want to wait and have reconstructive surgery later.
+If you are thinking about having reconstructive surgery, it’s a good idea to talk about it with your surgeon and a plastic surgeon experienced in breast reconstruction before your mastectomy.
+This lets the surgical teams plan the best treatment for you, even if you want to wait and have reconstructive surgery later.

 Why have breast reconstruction?